drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-upgrade.md

 ```

 When asked:
+- you should answer "yes" when asked about upgrading libc
+- you should answer "yes" when asked about automatically restarting services
+- you can ignore the message about postgresql-common pakage (we will do the database upgrade below)
 - you must keep local version of configuration files.
 - you can safely reinstall the new version of grub on the disk boot sector (usually /dev/sda)